phisn/CompileTimeRandom/README.md

 Single header library to generate random numbers at compile time using KISS random generator.
-Internal states are represented by a single paramtererized type pseudo remembered by the c++ counter macro. additionally a custom random seed can be specified
+Internal states are represented by a single paramtererized type pseudo remembered by the c++ counter macro.
+Additionally a custom random seed can be specified